HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 - It provides a unique way to support coroutines, threads, closures, ..., which are those features you saw in modern programming languages.
 - It is flexible; developers can use HVML to write simple scripting tools, or they can use it to develop complex GUI applications.
 - It is fast; HVML uses a simple and effecient stack-based virtual machine, and it does not use any garbage collector.
+- It provides a higher level of abstraction than other scripting languages, so we can do more with less code.

 In this tutorial, we will show you the most exciting features of HVML,
      especially those features that are different from common programming languages.